 7. "Around the Corner"

-Did you know an entire section of Sesame Street was shuttered?
+Then there was the time an entire section of Sesame Street was shuttered.
 The cul-de-sac known as "Around the Corner" was introduced in 1993, and featured a ritzy hotel, jazz club, thrift store, dance studio, park, and subway station.
 The Around the Corner locations stuck around for five years, but research showed that kids were confused about having to look to the right to see more of the Street.
 The alleyway was abandoned, as were all the characters who worked at the aforementioned establishments.
 The alley now serves as a parking spot for Oscar's Sloppy Jalopy.

 8 & 9.
 Kermit the Frog & Herbert Birdsfoot

 Yes, that Kermit the Frog.
 Jim Henson knew Kermit was going to be his trademark character for a long time to come, so after the first season of Sesame Street, Henson "retired" Kermit from the show.
 At the time, Kermit was known for giving lectures on Sesame Street about letters, numbers and basic concepts.
 He was replaced by Herbert Birdsfoot, an accountant-looking Muppet whose nerdiness was usually offset by his lovable assistant, Grover.
-As we all know, it wasn't so easy to keep Kermit away from the Street, and he returned to the show for the third season.
+As we all know, it wasn't so easy to keep Kermit away from the Street, and he returned to the show for the third season and has made occasional appearances over the years.
 Herb was phased out by season five.